 This will help you slow down and let your mind keep up with your stomach, resulting in consuming less.

 Not to mention the fact that you’ll enjoy and savor your food more!

-But what many people forget is that most drinks have a lot of calories in them.
-Almost every juice on the shelf is packed with a ton of added sugars.
+But what many people forget is that most drinks have calories in them.
+Almost every juice on the shelf is packed with added sugars which increases the overall calories.